California OSHA is implementing a new regulation titled Workplace Violence Prevention in Health Care

 This might seem like a daunting challenge, as in addition to implementing the plan, staff must also be trained in applying the plan with techniques for recognizing and responding to workplace violence incidents.

 At the Crisis Prevention Institute, we’re here for you.
 We assist our clients in implementing workplace violence prevention plans, and when it comes to training, we have you covered.

 - An explanation of the employer’s workplace violence prevention plan.
-Our policy template can help with this, particularly when it’s developed with training that we customize to you.
+Our policy template can help you with this, particularly when it’s developed with training that we customize to you.

 - Strategies to avoid physical harm.
 We developed the disengagement techniques in our curriculum to help your staff stay out of harm’s way.

-Section 3342 would also require refresher training at least annually for employees performing patient-contact activities to review the topics included in their initial training.
+The regulations also require refresher training at least annually for employees performing patient-contact activities to review the topics included in their initial training.

 To help you with this, CPI has the largest selection of refresher courses to not only refresh your staff in existing content, but to give them new skills as well.
 Topics ranging from advancing verbal skills to dealing with weapons in the workplace—and much more—can help you refresh and expand staff confidence and competence.